-Notification of Shareholders' Meetings shall be sent to the Shareholders prior the meeting date in accordance with relevant laws and regulations.
+Notification of Shareholders' Meetings shall be sent to the Shareholders prior the meeting date in accordance with relevant laws and regulations as well as be disclosed in Thai and English on the Company's website.

-3. Submission of agendas or nominees to be elected as directors for Meeting of Shareholders in advance

-Except the right of shareholders in public limited company law, the company has given an opportunity for shareholders who have shares more than 1% of total sold-shares of the Company to submit agendas or nominees to be elected as directors prior to the Meeting of Shareholders in form of document to the company in order to considered by the Board of Directors in the following practices:

-- 3.1 In case of Annual General Meeting, shareholders are welcome to submit agendas together with details and reasons or nominees to be elected as directors in form of document to the Company in advance since October to December of each year which the company will declare prior to shareholders. - 3.2 In case of Extraordinary General Meeting, shareholders are welcome to submit agendas together with details and reasons in form of document to the Company in advance 30 days. - 3.3 In case of the Board of Directors had consensus to hold the Meeting of Shareholders, shareholders are welcome to submit agendas together with details and reasons in form of document to the company within 7 days since the day that the Board of Directors had consensus to hold the Meeting of Shareholders.
+- 3. Submission of agendas, nominees to be elected as directors or inquires questions for Meeting of Shareholders in advance Except the right of shareholders in public limited company law, the company has given an opportunity for shareholders who have shares more than 1% of total sold-shares of the Company to submit agendas, nominees to be elected as directors or inquires questions prior to the Meeting of Shareholders in form of document to the company in order to considered by the Board of Directors in the following practices: - 3.1 In case of Annual General Meeting, shareholders are welcome to submit agendas together with details and reasons, nominees to be elected as directors or inquires questions in form of document to the Company in advance since October to December of each year which the company will declare prior to shareholders. - 3.2 In case of Extraordinary General Meeting, shareholders are welcome to submit agendas together with details and reasons in form of document to the Company in advance 30 days. - 3.3 In case of the Board of Directors had consensus to hold the Meeting of Shareholders, shareholders are welcome to submit agendas together with details and reasons in form of document to the company within 7 days since the day that the Board of Directors had consensus to hold the Meeting of Shareholders.